 This book stresses the underlying questions of power, interests, authority, and legitimacy that shape environmental debates, and it provides readers with a global range of perspectives on the critical challenges facing the planet and its people.

-This website is designed to enhance the content of Green Planet Blues and help to engage professors and students alike.
+This web page is designed to enhance the content of Green Planet Blues and help to engage professors and students alike.
 If you have any suggestions on how to improve the book or the online resources, please contact Westview Press at Westview.Promotion@hbgusa.com.

 September 29, 2014